Asdaois/odin-book/README.md

 # ODIN-BOOK

-Clon de facebook con el cual puedes crear blogs que otros usuarios pueden ver, puedes tener amigos que tendran prioridad para ver tus posts para que no se lo pierdan
+Facebook clone where you can create blogs other users can see, you can also add friends who'll have priority to see your posts.

-Tecnologia base MERT stack, Mongoose Express React y Node
+Base technology: MERN stack, Mongoose Express React & Node

-Tecnologias adicionales
+Additional Technologies:
 - TailwindCSS
 - Redux
-- Firebase para facilitar la authenticacion, planes para cambiarlo a passportjs
+- Firebase for authentication, there are plans to change to passportjs in the future.

-## Hostend in Heroku y gh-pages
+## Hostend in Heroku & gh-pages

 [Heroku deploy](this is a link)